arthurdiniz0/currency-merger/README.md

 Currency Merger is a simple tool for joining values in different currencies.
 For example, if I have money in USD, EUR, BRL and AED, I could use this tool to see how much I have in total in USD.

-This is my first project ever, I did it for a Applied Algorithmic Thinking class.
+This is my first project ever, I did it for an Applied Algorithmic Thinking class.
 It was made in Python with the libraries TKinter and Requests, as well as the API ExchangeRate.
-This being said, for the program to work properly, you need to install the libraries used before running it.
+This being said, for the program to work properly you need to install the libraries used before running it.

 **Algorithm explanation**